Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 MEMC (or Motion Estimation and Compensation) is an interpolation technique that inserts frames into videos to make them look smoother.
 Most movies and TV shows are recorded at 24, 25, or 30 fps, but with MEMC, they can be played back at 48, 50, or 60 fps respectively.

-Also present is a feature called Super Resolution, which rescales the resolution of videos to increase it, AI Image Enhancement, which identifies objects (plants, animals, buildings) in Gallery images and dynamically adjusts display effects, and AI HDR enhancement that processes SDR videos with HDR effects to bring out more details.
+Also present is a feature called Super Resolution , which rescales the resolution of videos to increase it, AI Image Enhance , which identifies objects (plants, animals, buildings) in Gallery images and dynamically adjusts display effects, and AI HDR enhancement that processes SDR videos with HDR effects to bring out more details.

 These effects increase battery consumption and, in general, their effect goes almost unnoticed, so my recommendation is that you leave them disabled — that’s how they are by default.